 Under the original ordinance, there were two documents required for incorporation.
 These were the Memorandum of Association and the Articles of Association.
 The Memorandum of Association included the name of the company, the registered office of the company, the initial share capital, a declaration of the liability of members, the number of shares subscribed, and the details of the subscribers.
 The Articles of Association included prescribing the regulations for the company.
 Following the 2017 Companies Ordinance, only the Articles of Association are required for incorporation.
 The Articles of Incorporation now include the name of the company, and the type of company.
 They also include the maximum number of shares the company is authorized to issue, as well as the classes of shares that the company has the rights to issue.

 Other important changes described in the 2017 Companies Ordinance deal with voluntary liquidation.
 Under the new rules, a company may only be liquidated if it has no liabilities or is able to pay its debts as they fall due.
 Liquidation occurs when a notice of the voluntary liquidation is filed with the Registrar.
+The Turks and Caicos insolvency laws dictate the procedure.
 The period of voluntary liquidation occurs until it is terminated.
 During this time, the company is referred to as being “in voluntary liquidation.”

 Domestic companies are companies which are incorporated for the purposed of doing business within the borders of Turks and Caicos.
 Domestic companies must include the word “limited” in their names.
 Domestic companies in Turks and Caicos have limited liability.